 The Old Republic was already an MMO with a heck of a lot of polish to it.
 Oh sure the HeroEngine has always been a bit of a constraint on the game, but beyond that everything from the timeless stylized visuals to its lush orchestral soundtrack, its brilliantly voice-acted scripts and even its secondary systems like housing and crafting all feel honed to a fine point.
 This goes too for the game’s client, which has always run pretty solidly for me.

-After a decade however, some things are always going to need a little bit of a re-examination, whether that’s to ensure things run smoothly on modern systems or to meet present industry standards on things like accessibility.
+But after a decade of live-service, some things are always going to need a little bit of a re-examination, whether that’s to ensure things run smoothly on modern systems or to meet present industry standards on things like accessibility.

 It’s also possible of course that this focus on QoL over story may have been one of necessity.
 Kanneg’s dev blog mentions that “Eric [Musco] and the design leads have been working together to build upon and in some areas rebuild internal processes and plans that impact the cadence of content”.